decentralized-identity/keri/docs/Q-and-A-Security.md

 `Multicodec` is a draft standard, a rather chaotic mix of binary and text-based entries in a crowd-sourced registry/table.
 Most implementers are doing a subset of the Multicodec chart anyways, making it even more unstable for interoperability purposes.

-To go in further detail why multicodec can't do for KERI: the length of item not included in encoding table - incompatible structure (Multicodec assumes enveloped data structure) Moreover we need KERI's composability (via concatenation) for framing events.
+To go in further detail why multicodec can't do for KERI: the length of item not included in encoding table - incompatible structure (Multicodec assumes enveloped data structure).
+Moreover we need KERI's composability (via concatenation) for framing events.
+[KID0001comment](https://github.com/decentralized-identity/keri/blob/master/kids/kid0001Comment.md) explains in detail why _composability_ is so important and why Multi-codec is therefore not usable.

 #### DID and VC layers are the appopriate layers for interoperability
 - streaming support > interop at signature layer?

 #### The performance/security goals of KERI drive its design which makes incompatible with Linked Data tooling
 KERI can't use enveloped data formats:
  - enveloped data format -> signatures have to put on/outside the payload